Coucou

-Coucou (also called Cuckoo, As Qui Court or Hère) is an historical French card game that uses a pack of 32 or 52 cards and is played by five to twenty players.
+Coucou ("Cuckoo") is an historical French card game that uses a pack of 32 or 52 cards and is played by five to twenty players.
 It is unusual for being played with only a single card in hand.
 As a shedding game, there is only one winner who may claim the stakes, if there are any.
+The game has also been called As Qui Court or Hère.

 History

-The earliest reference to the game dates to 1490 France where it was known by the name of Mécontent ("Malcontent") and was played with a standard 52-card deck.
+The earliest references to the game date to the early 16th century in France where it was known by the name of Mécontent (also Méscontent, Maucontent or Malcontent) and was played with a standard 52-card deck.
 The first rules appear under the name Hère in 1690 and as Coucou in 1721.
 The name As Qui Court appears in the mid-19th century, but the name Coucou ("cuckoo") persisted and the game is still played in France today under that name.

-The game migrated to England by 1881 as Ranter-Go-Round, but is now also known as Cuckoo.
+The game migrated to England by 1881 as Ranter-Go-Round, but is now also sometimes known as Cuckoo.